sanger/lighthouse/README.md

    source code of the project from your hosting machine (You can replace `pwd` with your actual directory).
    The container will map your port 5000 with the port 5000 of Docker.

-4. Inside the docker container, you may also need to run
+1. Inside the docker container, you may also need to run

         pipenv install
         pipenv shell

-5. Initialize the development database for sqlserver inside `pipenv shell`:
+1. Initialize the development database for sqlserver inside `pipenv shell`:

         python ./setup_sqlserver_test_db.py

-        python ./setup_test_db.py
+1. Initialize the integration tests setup for events warehouse (please check the Integration Tests Setup section at <https://github.com/sanger/event_warehouse/>)

+1. Initialize the integration tests setup for unified warehouse (please check the Integration Tests Setup section at <https://github.com/sanger/unified_warehouse/>)

-6. Now that you are inside the container, start the app in port 5000 of Docker using:
+1. Now that you are inside the container, start the app in port 5000 of Docker using:

         flask run -h 0.0.0.0